o-Oby/wireguard-namespace/README.md

 # Wireguard Namespace Setup Script

 This script sets up a network namespace with a WireGuard VPN connection on a DietPi system.
 It ensures that IP forwarding is enabled, creates a network namespace if it doesn't already exist, sets up a veth pair, configures the veth interfaces with dynamic IP retrieval, sets up WireGuard with a retry mechanism, configures routing, and applies iptables rules for NAT.
+Additionally, it provides functionality to start, stop, and check the status of the VPN.

 ## Requirements